 The 13-0 decision on Dec.
 14 by City Council followed a recommendation for denial from the Planning Board in October.
 The board members who voted to deny the rezoning expressed regret that Cole doesn’t have its own neighborhood plan to offer guidance in such cases, noted the neighborhood already has a mix of single and multi-family housing and praised the owner, Tim Dupuis, for wanting to build more affordable housing.
 Nonetheless, the six board members said they had to agree with the staff analysis of current city plans.

 City staff cited two documents that guide planning for growth in Denver, Blueprint Denver and Comprehensive Plan 2040.

 Joel Noble, who chairs the Planning Board and joined the majority in denying the rezoning, said the criteria the staff considered was likely to change as the city continues a discussion of how zoning can encourage the kind of density that promotes affordability.

 Dupuis and his wife have for 15 years owned the four two-bedroom apartments in a low-slung brick building at 36th and Race that was built in 1961.
 Dupuis said his rents average less than $1,280.
-According to the online real estate company Apartment List, the median rent for a two-bedroom in Denver was $1,580 in September.
+The online real estate company Apartment List calculated the median rent for a Denver two-bedroom at $1,551 in November.